reybalgs/acc-entrylist-generator/README.md

 A utility Python script for generating Assetto Corsa Competizione entrylists based on input JSON files, typically results, but can also work on existing entrylists.

+It can also handle CSV files that are modeled after each Entry in an Entrylist.

 ## Usage

 This `.py` script will pretty much work from anywhere, though it is recommended that you copy and run it in the same directory as your input JSON files, for convenience.
 The output files are created in the same directory the script is in.